JayCuthrell/fudge-org-eleventy-excellent/src/posts/i-want-to-thank-you.md

 Getting Informed
 ================

 Writing this newsletter has involved several reboots.
 Some of my readers remember the fits and starts.
-Others joined in reading later and wondered how I manage to crank out a new post each week.
+Others joined in reading later and wondered how I managed to crank out a new post each week.

 Please subscribe to Fudge Sunday!